ssramirezr/project-teamls/README.md

 - The program was executed on Windows OS.
 - The chosen language was Python.
 - The code editor used was Visual Studio Code.
+- Output is shown after having entered all the grammars.

 ## Run The Program